StormBit/stormbit.github.io/_posts/2024-06-01-stormbit-has-shut-down.md

 Things didn’t go smoothly the entire time, but as we went through each stage of [Tuckman’s model of group development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development) we all grew a little richer.

-We made noteworthy contributions over the years with some of our bots, with [BukkitIRCd](https://dev.bukkit.org/projects/bukkitircd) and with our time in [the Janus project](https://irc.wiki/Janus).
+We made several noteworthy contributions over the years including (but not limited to!) introducing pronouns support to IRC, unleashing [BukkitIRCd](https://dev.bukkit.org/projects/bukkitircd) and with our time in [the Janus project](https://irc.wiki/Janus).

 And so we arrive at the final pages of this chapter, the stage known as adjourning.
 We’re proud and thankful of what we achieved, of the people we brought together and of having called a slice of internet our own.
 And reader, of course, we’re thankful for you.